51st EMWA Conference - Virtual

 Participant Profile

 This workshop is for both native and non-native speakers of English who would like to write more clearly in English.
-Participants should have some experience of writing about scientific or medical topics.
+Participants should have some experience of writing regulatory documents, peer-reviewed publications or patient material.Objectives

 Post-Workshop Assignment Length: hrs